The Autistic Society of Trinidad and Tobago – A brief history

 “We live and love too” – a book of short stories featuring some of our adults written by Mrs. Joy Valdez, an educator/writer/ volunteer who facilitates a Friday parent group.

-We participate in the annual PowerGen games, organise annual Family Days and Christmas Treats.
+We participate in the annual PowerGen games, organize annual Family Days and Christmas Treats.

 As a result of our training workshops since 1999 the Autism Association of Barbados was formed as well as Autism Tobago.